-The gut regulates inflammation in the body and plays an important role in immunity, even in cases of auto-immunity like in Multiple Sclerosis (MS).
+The gut regulates inflammation in the body and plays an important role in immunity.
+Indeed, scientists can observe that fact even in cases of auto-immunity like in Multiple Sclerosis (MS).
 Multiple Sclerosis is indeed an autoimmune disease related to the abnormal activity of certain antibodies directed against the myelin sheath of nerve fibers, which could have several triggers.
 Some triggers would be after a viral or bacterial event, in a subject genetically predisposed to the disease.

 For Multiple Sclerosis, a diet improves intestinal health and preserves the intestinal lining.
 According to science, it is possible that vitamin D has an important role to play in MS. This diet is low in carbohydrates, high in healthy fats and contains a lot of prebiotic fiber that multiplies short chain fatty acids.

 Research on Short Chain Fatty Acids and MS

 Research suggests that nutrition and bacterial metabolites may affect immunity for MS and autoimmunity.
 We have noted in the scientific literature that long chain fatty acids (CLFA) improve the differentiation and proliferation of certain immune cells that negatively modify the intestinal bacterial population.

 As for short-chain dietary fatty acids (SCFA), they positively modify the intestinal bacterial population.
 Researchers artificially created a form of MS in the laboratory to show that CLFAs decreased the concentration of SCFA in the intestine and worsened the disease by increasing pathogenic cell populations in the small intestine.